-- 8-10 flat Anchovy fillets, minced and mashed to a paste
+- 8 to 10 flat anchovy fillets (minced and mashed to a paste)

 In a large bowl, using your hands or a potato masher, soften the butter.
 Alternatively, cream the butter using the paddle attachment of a stand mixer.
 The overall goal is just to get the butter soft so you can incorporate the anchovies.

 Add the mashed anchovies into the butter and continue mixing until all is fully incorporated.

 Spread out a large (1 foot or bigger) square of plastic wrap across your work surface, then scoop the mixed butter onto the plastic.
 Roll the butter into a cylinder inside the plastic wrap.